zvukoper/Arma3_AAR/README.md

 ### Known bugs fixing:

-* :black_square_button: AAR not starting due to old Arma2 scripting.
+* :ballot_box_with_check: AAR not starting due to old Arma2 scripting.
+* :warning: Some errors in scripts prevent playback
-* :black_square_button: Software works only with 32-bit Arma3
+* :warning: Software works only with 32-bit Arma3

 ### Thanks to: